-- 1. Owner-Builder permits may be issued to a property owner building or improving his or her principal place of residence or appurtenances thereto, provided that all of the following conditions exist: - a.
+- 1. Owner-Builder permits may be issued to a property owner who is proposing to build or improve his or her principal place of residence or appurtenances thereto, provided that all of the following conditions exist: - a.
 The residence is not intended or offered for sale. - b.
-The homeowner has actually resided in the residence for the 12-month period prior to the completion of the work for which the permits is issued. - 2.
+The homeowner has actually resided in the residence for the 12month period prior to the completion of the work for which the permits is issued. - 2.
 Owner-Builder permits may be issued to a property owner building or improving structures thereon who subsequently enter into a contract for construction of such projects with licensed contractors pursuant to Division 3, Chapter 9, of the California Business and Professions Code. - 3.
 Tenant Improvement permits may be issued to tenants when authorized by the building owner for work within the tenant space.